imagineLife/big-site/content/k8s/in-depth/authz.md

   - read + write info about k8s objects
   - handled by special authoriser: the node authorizor
   - kubelet should be part of the `system:node` group

+## Test a Users Capabilities
+`kkg pods --as <user-to-test-here>`, `kkg svc --as <user-to-test-here>` That can be used to run a command AS A USER - that's one way of "testing" what kubectl commands "work" for a user - here the "get pods" command and the "get services" command.